-http://curc.agron.iastate.edu/ Corn Nitrogen Rate Calculator, in animal manure as you would Carefully manage the nutrients Summary manage fenilizer.

-Have representative manure samples P, and K. For additional information on N composition, samples can be analyzed for ammonium.
+not adequate for the corn and soybean crops, need additional 80 lb K3Ohcre http://curc.agron.iastate.edu/ Corn Nitrogen Rate Calculator, in animal manure as you would manage fenilizer.
+Have representative manure samples P, and K. For additional Information on N composition, samples can be analyzed for ammonium.
 Maintain moisture (dry matter) and total N. analyzed to determine nutrient samples should be analyzed for concentration.
-At a minhmum, a manure analysis history for production facilities.
+At a minimum, a manure analysis history for production facilities.